Where can I buy? Do you have a store?

-We use white and/or brown sugar in most of our products so aren't sugar free.
+We use white and/or brown sugar in our products so aren't sugar free.

-The sugar used in the fillings of our cream filled products (cream eggs plus strawberry, peppermint and pineapple bears) uses RSPO certified palm oil.
+The fillings of our cream filled products and the Cookies + Cream bar uses Roundtable on Sustainable Palm Oil (RSPO) certified palm oil.

-We take precautions to ensure our items are allergy friendly to help everyone enjoy our food.
+We take allergies seriously and take precautions to ensure our items are allergy friendly so everyone can enjoy our food.
 However as our kitchen produces items using wheat, nuts, peanuts and soy, traces may remain.

 Feel free to ask us about your allergy needs.

 Salad is awesome and treats are awesome.
 We happen to be talented at making treats, so that's what we do.

 We believe in body autonomy and people making their own decisions about what to put into them.

 We believe when eating treats, they should be damn tasty!
 Because life is too short for bad desserts - or body shaming <3

 So eat all the treats, eat none, or some as part of a balanced diet.
 It's 100% up to you!